Bella Thorne Sparks Pregnancy Rumors After Posting This Eyebrow-Raising Instagram Picture

-Move aside, Kylie Jenner.
-Bella Thorne is the new young Hollywood starlet pregnancy theorists are obsessing over.
+Move aside, Kylie Jenner; Bella Thorne is the new young Hollywood starlet pregnancy theorists are obsessing over.
 The 20-year-old actress sparked pregnancy rumors on Monday after posting an eyebrow-raising Instagram of her boyfriend, Mod Sun, kissing her stomach.

 The photo, which was posted on Thorne’s Instagram story, featured Mod Sun perched on the floor kissing Thorne’s bare, crop-top-exposed stomach as she took a picture of him from above.
-Though Thorne left the picture captionless, fans were quick to assume that the post was announcement that she is with child and has a baby on the way “Are you pregnant bc yo man kissing your stomach,” one fan commented.
-Another added, “”Are you having a baby bella?”
+Though Thorne left the picture captionless, fans were quick to assume that the post was an announcement that she is with child.
+“Are you pregnant bc yo man kissing your stomach,” one fan commented.
+Another added, “Are you having a baby bella?”

 MORE: Bella Thorne Shuts Down Skeptic Who Asked if Her Sexual Abuse Story Was ‘Made Up’